-Information regarding the Increment 1 field test has been submitted to the FDEP per specific condition 18 of the Comprehensive Everglades Restoration Plan Regulation Act (CERPRA) permit number 0246512-10.
-FDEP has issued testing approval for Increment 1 testing operations associated with the S-356 pump station.
+Information regarding the field test will be submitted to the FDEP per specific condition 18 of the Comprehensive Everglades Restoration Plan Regulation Act (CERPRA) permit number 0246512-10 (or other subsequent modifications in force at the time of application) in order to obtain approval for a test of features constructed under the MWD Project.
 The Proposed Action requires a Coastal Zone Management Act (CZMA) consistency determination (Appendix B).
+The Corps is coordinating a consistency determination pursuant to CZMA through the circulation of this EA.
 All required permits and/or modifications to existing permits would be acquired prior to implementation of the field test to satisfy the requirement for water quality certification under the Clean Water Act.
-The permits/authorizations/permit modifications currently expected to be needed to support this test are listed below.